Top 10 Best Senior Dry Dog Food Brands of 2021

 The texture is particularly important for dogs with dental issues.
 Softer kibble or wet food can make a world of difference for their gnashers and the overall chomping experience.

-Medium-chain triglycerides (MCTs), Omega-3 fatty acids, and antioxidants are compounds that prevent changes related to behavior (e.g. memory loss, irritability, confusion), which means that they help the dog keep their nervous system functioning.
+Medium-chain triglycerides (MCTs), Omega-3 fatty acids, and antioxidants are compounds that prevent changes related to behavior (e.g. memory loss, irritability, confusion), which means that they help the dog keep its nervous system functioning.

 What we looked for in senior dog food we tested is complete and balanced nutrition measured against the above-mentioned criteria.